IngenuityArts/GDELT_FeatureID/README.md

 # GDELT_FeatureID
 This is a refinement of the GDELT FeatureID .txt file to make it more useable for apps and dashboards.
 The original GDELT lookup file is found here: http://data.gdeltproject.org/blog/2018-featureidcommonnames-crosswalk-may2018update/featureidcommonnames-crosswalk-may2018update.csv

+There are 393,659 unique locations which is much finer grained than Country or ADM1 (after I removed locations that contained NAs).

 The problem is that the "location" column has three comma separated values in the same column.
 This causes some issues for things like RShiny apps and others that aren't sure what to do with that format.
 This is how the original .csv file looks:
 "featureid", "location", "lat", "long"
 Under the "location" for example, you would see: "Aabo, Midtjylland, Denmark"